davidpd7/fraud/README.md

 You can install the Fraud Detection App as a Python package using the following command:

-pip install `path package in local machine`
+pip install `path package in local machine`.

 ## Usage